 How SCM Professionals Manage Risk in the Supply Chain

-uofm global student on campus with laptop
+uofm global student working on computer at desk

 Supply chain management (SCM) is all about setting schedules and meeting them.
 After all, the timing of shipments — in both the business and consumer sectors — is essential.